JohnB/generic-faq/README.md

 Frequently Asked Questions (FAQ)
 --------------------------------
-See our github repository, which is probably a fork of https://github.com/JohnB/generic-faq , including the support tickets (which are the expected Q&A with our users).
+See the [Issues section] (https://github.com/JohnB/generic-faq/issues) of our github repository for questions that have been asked about the project or that we expect someone *will* ask about the project.

 Support
 -------
 "Support" is a vague term that usually means "people we pay to help you use our product".
 Which feels like a bit of an enabler for "areas we can cut costs and no one will notice for a little while".
+Fine print:

 Fine Print
 ----------
 You might have some expectations about your relationship with our project.
-Please see the Terms Of Service (TOS).
+Please see the [Terms Of Service (TOS)] (https://github.com/JohnB/generic-faq/blob/master/README.md#terms-of-service-tos).